milesj/boost/docs/args.md

 # Args Parsing

-A type-safe and convention based argument and option parsing library, with strict validation checks.
+A type-safe and convention based argument parsing library, with strict validation checks.

 ## Installation